liandir/basic-neural-network/README.md

-# basic-neural-net
+# Basic Artificial Neural Network
-A basic implementation of an artificial neural network.
+A basic implementation of an artificial neural network from scratch in Python.

+Now also includes batching.